nm2107/mixxx-midi-mappings/src/single-deck/Denon-SC3900/README.md

 Then, make sure to set the SC3900 MIDI channel to the one matching the deck on mixxx.

-## Mapping configuration

-There are some configuration variables that you may change depending on the way you want to use your SC3900.
-These variables are declared in the [`scripts.js`](./scripts.js) file.

-- `DenonSC3900.MIDI_MODE` : the MIDI mode you used to connect the SC3900 to the computer.
-Can be `normal` or `hybrid`.
-Defaults to `hybrid`.
-- `DenonSC3900.PLATTER_RPM` : use the same setting than on your SC3900.
-Defaults to `33 + 1/3`.
-- `DenonSC3900.JOG_WHEEL_PITCH_BEND_SENSIBILITY` : the sensibility of the vinyl
-disc when used as a jog wheel.
-Only considered in `normal` MIDI mode.
-Set it to a positive float (> 1 is more sensible, < 1 is less sensible).
-Defaults to `1.0`.

-All the other variables should remain unchanged.

 ## Features

-Here are the features available in both normal and hybrid MIDI modes :

 - `VINYL` mode button : let you choose whether the wheel acts like a vinyl (and so allows you to scratch), or like a classic jog wheel.